Head & Neck Surgery Recovery | Milestones & Warning Signs | Norelle Health

 After free-flap reconstruction, both the head and neck site and the donor site need care.
 Activity and weight-bearing restrictions depend on whether tissue came from the forearm, thigh, fibula, or another location, and flap monitoring is intensive early on.

-Color change, sudden swelling, drainage, worsening pain, or wound breakdown should prompt prompt review.
+Color change, sudden swelling, drainage, worsening pain, or wound breakdown should prompt review.
 Long-term therapy may address speech, swallowing, gait, hand and arm function, contour, and dental rehabilitation.

 Pathology and additional treatment